All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Wound Healing and Repair

-GH is essential for wound healing.
+GH is important for wound healing.
 It stimulates the proliferation of fibroblasts, the synthesis of collagen at wound sites, and the formation of new blood vessels (angiogenesis) that deliver nutrients to healing tissue.
 Reduced GH levels are associated with slower wound healing and increased susceptibility to skin damage.

 Evidence for GH and Skin Health